imos64/docker-kubernetes-course/34_https_pod_certmanager_letsencrypt/Readme.md

-# Encrypting Pod to Pod communication using TLS certificates with Cert Manager and Let's Encrypt
+# Encrypting Pod to Pod communication using TLS certificates with Cert Manager

 In this lab we will secure pod to pod communication using `TLS certificates`.
 The TLS certificate will be generated using `Cert-Manager`.
-Cert-Manager will request a TLS certificate from `Let's Encrypt`.
-Then it will save it into Kubernetes secret.
+Then Cert-Manager will save it into Kubernetes secret.
 The pod will consume this TLS certificate through environment variables.

 In this demo, we just use self-signed certificate for simplicity.
+But Cert-Manager can request a TLS certificate from `Let's Encrypt`.

 For production workloads, follow the official guide: https://cert-manager.io/docs/tutorials/getting-started-aks-letsencrypt/